Site History of Chatham Historic Dockyard

 The work of the Trust and all those that operate from its building contributes at least £16m to the local economy each year.

-NEWS - 7th January 2020: Chief Executive of Chatham Historic Dockyard Trust to retire
+January 2020 Chief Executive of Chatham Historic Dockyard Trust to retire

 After 19 years of exceptional service to Chatham Historic Dockyard, the Chief Executive, Bill Ferris, will retire from this role later in the year.
 Trained as an accountant, Bill gained a 1st Class Honours Degree in Managerial and Administrative Studies.
 His involvement in the operational management and leadership of the heritage sector commenced in 1988 when he became the first Commercial Manager of the Yorkshire Mining Museum (now the National Museum of Coalmining for England).